-Patients are recommended to check their insurance policy prior to proceeding with any treatment offered to verify the level they are covered under their own private medical insurance scheme, and to check the level of excess payment under the terms of their policy.
+Patients are recommended to check their insurance policy prior to proceeding with any treatment offered to verify the level to which they are covered under their own private medical insurance scheme, and to check the amount of any excess payment they will need to supplement personally under the terms of their policy.

 Should you require surgery, Mr Barry’s secretary will contact you by letter and provide: